-She was Librarians' Forum chair from 2014-2015, and has served on the Forum as Secretary and Member-at-Large.
-She chaired the Usability Group from 2005-2007.
-In 2005, she was named a Library Journal Mover & Shaker.
-Her previous experience is in information architecture (with the Argus Associates firm) and ontology and taxonomy consulting (with the United Nations Food and Agriculture Organization in Rome).
+In 2005, I was named a Library Journal Mover & Shaker.
+I have prior experience in information architecture (with the Argus Associates firm) and ontology and taxonomy consulting (with the United Nations Food and Agriculture Organization in Rome).

-Kat received her MLS from the University of Michigan School of Information in 1996.
+I received my MLS from the University of Michigan School of Information in 1996.